weiping-playnext/Zenject/README.md

 Note that the order that the Tick() is called in for all ITickables is also configurable, as outlined <a href="#update--initialization-order">here</a>.

-Also note that there are interfaces `ILateTickable` and `IFixedTickable` which work similarly for the other unity update methods.
+Also note that there are interfaces `ILateTickable` and `IFixedTickable` which mirror Unity's LateUpdate and FixedUpdated methods

 ## <a id="iinitializable-and-postinject"></a>IInitializable